 Guarding the outskirts of the anti-air gun early in Halo 3’s campaign is a quadrupedal Covenant tank called a Scarab.
 Stepping its spidery legs around a circular complex lined with missile pods, a large crane, and enough foot space to let half a dozen vehicles unload their artillery, the scarab is the largest working unit in the series.
 A far cry from Master Chief’s scripted encounter with it in Halo 2, this AI controlled enemy has a giant laser cannon and its own hit points, and is transporting a squad of Covenant sentries laying heavy fire.
 As you stare at it in awe, a question forms: how am I supposed to take that thing down?
 A couple ways.
 Focus all your fire on the hull and blow it away, or shoot its legs until they lower, fight your way to the power core, and set off a chain reaction.
 Both answers are possible in the arena littered with tools of mass destruction.

 Look at its design and you’ll find that Halo’s combat is a dynamically shifting puzzle between the competing forces of the player and enemy.
 It’ll probably never be said enough how important to all shooters Halo’s dual stick controller was, as it allowed a console to emulate a mouse and keyboard’s character movement and aiming.
-In a sense, Halo is a first-person version of twin stick classic Robotron: 2084.
+What’s less recognized is how similar the configuration is to a classic arcade shooter: in a sense, Halo is a first-person version of the classic shoot ’em up Robotron: 2084, both games moving their characters with one stick while aiming their shots with the other.
 By mapping melee and grenades to its available control scheme, Halo puts a complete suite of moves, creating a rounded set of mechanics and tactics, within the reach of your trigger fingers and thumbs.
 But developer Bungie didn’t stop there.
 With Halo, they created a combat model of ever changing opportunities that can be theoretically scaled up infinitely.

 Halo’s puzzle is formed on top of a foundation comprised of Grunts, Jackals, and Elites.
 While the Grunt is the smaller unit, a trait reflected in their low health and low damage, they make up for it with quantity, usually coming in packs of three to five.
 Jackals have a different value set, their hand-held energy shield covering for their low health, firepower, and speed.
 Stronger are the Elites, whose mid-tier plasma rifles, sturdy shields, and agility mean there is rarely more than a pair per squad.
 To further their coverage, these enemies were given a hierarchy of classes that come with their own weapon set and statistical values.
 Placed together, this Covenant trifecta facilitates a wide range of challenges to throw at the player.
 Any situation is about how to break the puzzle down to nothing and move on.